Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: Abstract

 \section{Abstract}

-\bfseries \boldmath Operating matter-wave interferometers as quantum detectors for fundamental physics or inertial sensors in real-world applications with unprecedented accuracies relies on noise rejection, often implemented by correlating two sensors.
-Such sensors can be spatially separated (gradiometry or gravitational-wave detection) or consist of different internal states (magnetometry or quantum clock interferometry), in which case a signal-amplitude modulation may serve as a signature of a differential phase.
-In this work, we introduce Phase Estimation from Amplitude Collapse (PEAC) by applying targeted fitting methods for different magnetically sensitive substates of an atom interferometer.
-We demonstrate that PEAC provides higher trueness (up to \qty{80}{\%} bias reduction) than standard tools for perfectly correlated signals.
-At its working point near, but not exactly at phase settings resulting in vanishing amplitude, it achieves precision competitive with standard methods, contrasting prior claims of optimal operation at vanishing amplitude.
-PEAC presents a generally applicable complementary evaluation method for correlated interferometers without phase stability, increasing the overall accuracy and enabling applications beyond atom interferometry.
+\bfseries \boldmath Operating matter-wave interferometers as quantum detectors for fundamental physics or inertial sensors with unprecedented accuracies relies on noise rejection, often implemented by correlating multiple sensors.
+They can be spatially separated (gradiometry or gravitational-wave detection) or consist of different internal states (magnetometry or quantum clock interferometry), with a signal-amplitude modulation serving as a signature of a differential phase.
+In this work, we introduce Parameter Estimation from Amplitude Collapse (PEAC) by applying statistical inference techniques for different magnetically sensitive substates of an atom interferometer.
+We demonstrate that PEAC provides higher trueness, resulting in a substantially reduced bias compared to standard methods for perfectly correlated signals, while achieving competitive precision near, but not at, vanishing amplitudes.
+This indicates that vanishing signals do not constitute the most favourable working point for high-accuracy sensing, relevant to quantum clock interferometry.
+PEAC presents a generally applicable complementary evaluation method for correlated interferometers without phase stability, increasing the overall accuracy and enabling applications beyond atom-based interferometry.